 The constitutionality of the ADAD statute has been upheld by the Minnesota Supreme Court and the Eighth Circuit Court of Appeals.
-See State v.
+See Van Bergen v.
+State,59 F.3d 1541, 1556 (8th Cir.
+1995) (upholding constitutionality of ADAD statute in challenge by political candidate); State v.
 Casino Mktg.
-Group, Inc., 491 N.W.2d 882 (Minn.
-1992) and Van Bergen v.
-State of Minnesota, 59 F.3d 1541 (8th Cir.
-1995) (upholding constitutionality of ADAD statute in challenge by political candidate).
+Group, Inc., 491 N.W.2d 882, 891-92 (Minn.
+1992) (upholding constitutionality of ADAD statute in challenge by telephone-solicitation firm).

 The AGO is authorized to enforce the ADAD law and seek a court order to enjoin violations of it.
 See, e.g., Minn.
 Stat. §§ 8.31, 325E.31.
-In 2004, the AGO adopted the following policy:
+This Office generally intends to follow this policy:

-Upon receiving a verified and substantiated complaint that the above law has been violated, this Office will promptly contact the campaign that had allegedly violated the law and advise it of the alleged ADAD violations.
-Upon thereafter receiving verified and substantiated complaints from at least three or more individuals involving an identified committee, this Office may ask the committee to sign an Assurance of Discontinuance.
-If the committee does not do so promptly, the Office may file a lawsuit and seek a temporary restraining order (“TRO”) to enjoin further violations of the law.
+Upon receiving a verified and substantiated complaint that the above law has been violated, the AGO will promptly contact the campaign that had allegedly violated the law and advise it of the alleged ADAD violations.
+Upon thereafter receiving verified and substantiated complaints from at least three or more individuals involving an identified committee, the AGO may ask the committee to sign an Assurance of Discontinuance.
+If the committee does not do so promptly, the AGO may file a lawsuit and seek a temporary restraining order to enjoin further violations of the law.

 In order for a complaint to be verified and substantiated, the complainant must sign an affidavit that documents the following: